Our Visit to The Royal Armouries Museum, Leeds

-Hunky Husband is a big History nerd, and builds little solders in his spare time (of which, there is not enough).
+Hunky Husband is a big History nerd and builds little soldiers in his spare time (of which, there is not enough).
 So, this is obviously one of his favourite places.

 This time, The Boy enjoyed trying to find monsters around the museum, writing their names on an activity sheet.

 A great day out was had by all.
 I even got some new stationary from the shop!